enactjs/docs/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have read and understand the [contribution guide](http://enactjs.com/docs/developer-guide/contributing/)
 * [ ] A [CHANGELOG entry](http://enactjs.com/docs/developer-guide/contributing/changelogs/) is included
+* [ ] I have run automated testing and it is passed
 * [ ] Documentation was added or is not needed
 * [ ] This is an API breaking change